bradeneast/bradeneast.com/README.md

 # bradeneast.com

-This website was designed by me as an extension of how I organize my creative work, learnings, and thoughts.
+Braden East's portfolio of uncategorized, unpolished work.

-It's a static site, generated with [Lume](//lume.land) and hosted on [Netlify](//netlify.com).
+This is a static site, generated with [Lume](//lume.land) and hosted on [Netlify](//netlify.com).